-- 21.6 a) For the purposes of this Article 21.6 only: - i) a Closed Event will be determined at the sole discretion of the FIA and the CRH and will be defined as one which does not permit spectator access; - ii) an Open Event will be determined at the sole discretion of the FIA and the CRH and will be defined as one which does permit spectator access. - b) From the start of the an Open Event until two hours after the start of the race, no competitor may have more than a total of 60 team personnel who are associated in any way with the operation of the cars within the confines of the circuit.
+21.6 From the start of the Event until two hours after the start of the race no competitor may have more than a total of 60 team personnel who are associated in any way with the operation of the cars within the confines of the circuit.
 However, during the period starting 45 minutes before the start of the first formation lap until 15 minutes after the scheduled start of the race the number of such operational personnel is unlimited.
-For the avoidance of doubt staff whose duties are solely connected with hospitality, team motorhomes, sponsors, marketing, public relations, security or driving trucks to or from the Event are not considered operational personnel. - In addition to the 60 personnel described above each competitor will be allowed six individual exceptions during a Championship season for trainee personnel, however, no individual trainee may attend more than two Events in this capacity. - c) From the start of a Closed Event until the declaration of the official classification of the race, no competitor may have more than a total of 80 team personnel within the confines of the circuit.
-No more than 60 of these team personnel who are within the confines of the circuit may be associated in any way with the operation of the cars.
 For the avoidance of doubt staff whose duties are solely connected with hospitality, team motorhomes, sponsors, marketing, public relations, security or driving trucks to or from the Event are not considered operational personnel.

+In addition to the 60 personnel described above each competitor will be allowed six individual exceptions during a Championship season for trainee personnel, however, no individual trainee may attend more than two Events in this capacity.

-- d) A list of all operational, exempt, trainee and single race personnel must be submitted to the FIA prior to each Event using the official template that may be found in the Appendix to these Sporting Regulations. - 21.7 No team personnel who are associated in any way with the operation of the cars are permitted within the confines of the circuit during two nine hour restricted periods which commence twelve hours before the scheduled start times of P1 and P3.
+A list of all operational, exempt, trainee and single race personnel must be submitted to the FIA prior to each Event using the official template that may be found in the Appendix to these Sporting Regulations.

+21.7 No team personnel who are associated in any way with the operation of the cars are permitted within the confines of the circuit during two nine hour restricted periods which commence twelve hours before the scheduled start times of P1 and P3.
 With the exception of Monaco, if the unrestricted time between the end of P2 and the start of the second restricted period exceeds seven and a half hours the excess will be added to the second restricted period.